 - The way they engage with your website

-- What kind of device they’re using, etc,
+- What kind of device they’re using

 Google makes it easy to view and select this information – you don’t need to be an expert to handle your portion.
-Google understands all the common threads so you don’t need to compile everything on your own.
+Google understands all the common threads, so you don’t need to compile everything on your own.
 All you need to do is use the groups that are ready via Google Analytics if you aren’t comfortable doing everything from the ground up.

 Recommended for You: 21 Powerful Tools That’ll Make You a Blogger and Freelance Writer

-Designing Multiple Landing Pages
+Design Multiple Landing Pages

-You want to take your visitors to a specific place – preferably one that will encourage them to buy something, or at least buy more than they usually would.
+You want to take your visitors to specific sections of your website.
+Preferably one that will encourage users to buy something, or at least buy more than they usually would.
 In light of this, you’ll need to create several curated landing pages that will apply to different groups of visitors.

-If you already have the framework for your landing pages, you can hire someone to modify that framework to create a tailored welcome that will encourage more sales.Create a Plan and Set Goals for Segmenting Your Blogging Traffic Click To Tweet
+Interestingly, if you already have the framework for your landing pages, you can hire someone to modify that framework.
+It will enable you to create a tailored, welcome page that will encourage more sales.Create a Plan and Set Goals for Segmenting Your Blogging Traffic Click To Tweet

-Segmenting Traffic Without Google Segmenting Tools
+Segment Web Traffic Without Google Tools

 Give them some drop-down lists with variables.
-For example, “I am an entrepreneur and I need accounting software” gives you a great idea of how to speak to the visitor.
+For example, “I am an entrepreneur, and I need accounting software” gives you a great idea of how to speak to the visitor.
 The system will then redirect them to the landing page that suits their needs based on the variables they selected.

 - Product demos